 Pattern Scale

-Easy pattern trio
+Reliable pattern trio

-- Solid color between strong patterns
+- One solid or translucent buffer between strong patterns

-- Three large florals together
+- Three large florals competing for the same job

-- Two high-contrast stripes touching
+- Two high-contrast stripes touching edge to edge

-- Pattern behind every writing area
+- Pattern directly under every writing area

 Before Gluing